EmperorZalix/anti-afk-py/README.md

-# Stealth - Key Automator
+# Anti-AFK Gaming Script - Key Automator

 Python application that automates the pressing of the LSHIFT key every 5 seconds.
+Works in any game!

 ## Funcionalidades